 — Ian Huss writing in Hang Gliding, July 1989

-On the penultimate leg, DeWolf aimed to land at First Flight Airport on the Outer Banks, North Carolina, near where the Wright brothers flew.
-However, he had only enough height for a straight-in approach and he would be lucky to clear the trees, then a light aircraft turned onto the runway…
+On the penultimate leg, DeWolf aimed to land at First Flight Airport on the Outer Banks, North Carolina, near where the Wright brothers flew and from where in 1979 astronaut Neil Armstrong set altitude and climb records in a Learjet.
+DeWolf had only enough height for a straight-in approach and he would be lucky to clear the trees, then a light aircraft turned onto the runway…

 I held my course and was relieved at the quickness of the craft’s acceleration.
 I relaxed watching the plane cross my path a half mile in front of me.
 I relaxed, that is, until I saw the second plane start rolling down the runway!
 Couldn’t anything on this trip be easy?